peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

 * `fovY` (Type: Number)<br>
-    Y-axis field of view, in degrees.
+    Y-axis field of view, in degrees, that is, the shortest angle between the top and bottom clipping planes.
 Should be less than 180 degrees.
 (The smaller this number, the bigger close objects appear to be.
 As a result, zooming out can be implemented by raising this value, and zooming in by lowering it.)
 * `aspectRatio` (Type: Number)<br>
     The ratio of width to height of the viewport, usually the scene's aspect ratio.
 * `near` (Type: Number)<br>
     The distance from the "camera" to the near clipping plane.
 Objects closer than this distance won't be seen.

-This value should not be 0 or less, and should be set to the highest distance from the "camera" that the application can afford to clip out for being too close, for example, 0.5, 1, or higher.
+This value should be greater than 0, and should be set to the highest distance from the "camera" that the application can afford to clip out for being too close, for example, 0.5, 1, or higher.
 * `far` (Type: Number)<br>
     The distance from the "camera" to the far clipping plane.
-Objects beyond this distance will be too far to be seen.

-This value should be greater than "near" and be set so that the ratio of "far" to "near" is as small as the application can accept.

- (Most WebGL implementations support 24-bit depth buffers, meaning they support 16,777,216 possible values per pixel, which are more spread out toward the far clipping plane than toward the near plane due to the perspective projection.
+Objects beyond this distance will be too far to be seen.<br><br>This value is usually greater than "near", should be greater than 0, and should be set so that the absolute ratio of "far" to "near" is as small as the application can accept.<br><br> (Most WebGL implementations support 24-bit depth buffers, meaning they support 16,777,216 possible values per pixel, which, in the usual case that "far" is greater than "near", are more spread out toward the far clipping plane than toward the near plane due to the perspective projection.
 The greater the ratio of "far" to "near", the more the values spread out, and the more likely two objects close to the far plane will have identical depth values.)

 #### Return Value